-2 Ways Not to Do Texting
+2 Ways Not to Do Text Messaging

 1. Useless Texts

 Perhaps the worst example of a useless text is one a school district sends out whenever they have new information to share with families.
 Unfortunately, the text itself is void of info, and instead tells families to check their email.
+That’s barely better than an interrupting voice call.

 A slightly better approach, but still not great, is a bank’s low account balance notification.
 Getting a notice from your bank about a low account balance is super helpful.
 You want to avoid those overdraft fees, plus being out of money is bad and you want to know about that.